First, we get a raw cutthroat politician as the Ebola czar.

 Bush and Cheney made them make them because Bush and Cheney just wanted the oil.

-And Bush just wanted to go in and evince Saddam's attempt to assess and he did.
+And Bush just wanted to go in and evince Saddam's attempt to assassinate and he did.

-There was no oil and then no blood for oil, and there wasn't any weapons amassed.
+There was no oil and no blood for oil and there wasn't any weapons of mass.

 This kind of hatred and irrational hatred was built up over five years.